MitchLang009/XRPKit/README.md

 XRPKit is a Swift SDK built for interacting with the XRP Ledger.
 XRPKit supports offline wallet creation, offline transaction creation/signing, and submitting transactions to the XRP ledger.
 XRPKit supports both the secp256k1 and ed25519 algorithms.
 XRPKit is available on iOS, macOS and Linux.
 WIP - use at your own risk.

+## Author

+MitchLang009, mitch.s.lang@gmail.com

+## License

+XRPKit is available under the MIT license.
+See the LICENSE file for more info.

 ## Installation

 #### CocoaPods